Some frosty adventures—and sloppy disasters—while backpacking in Kazbegi, Georgia. Includes information on what to do and where to stay in Kazbegi.

 Want to hitchhike to Truso Valley?
 Hail a car going in the direction of Jvari pass, which you’ll drive through on the way to Kazbegi from anywhere in the south.
 Say you’re going to Truso, or have them stop before Jvari pass, where all of the trucks are lined up and waiting.

 Aside from super sweet views–cue the Lord of the Rings soundtrack, plz–the valley is dotted with small villages, most of which are abandoned.
-We considered colonizing one of them, but alas, we couldn’t think of a worthy name, aside from “R-burg” (the initial of both of our last names) or “Our-burg” (an even worse option/play on “R-burg”).
-Colonial efforts postponed until further creativity strikes.
+We considered reclaiming one of them, but alas, we couldn’t think of a worthy name, aside from “R-burg” (the initial of both of our last names) or “Our-burg” (an even worse option/play on “R-burg”).
+Conquering efforts postponed until creativity strikes.

 After skulking around trying to find the least-soggy-path to the village pictured above, and attempting to avoid a seemingly occupied house armed with one very angry dog, we came across another small collection of houses in various dilapidated and defeated states… and… wait… a human?